eclipse-cbi/org.eclipse.cbi.examples/README.md

 CBI Examples
 ============

-This repo contains example code that is used as an example to using the CBI infrastructure at Eclipse.
-This repo contains an example Eclipse plugin which is used to create an example feature and example p2 repository.
-The parent pom.xml file contains an example pom configuration that covers the basic fields required to upload the built artifacts to repo.eclipse.org as well as sign the code using Eclipse infrastructure.
+This repo contains examples to test the CBI infrastructure at Eclipse.
+It contains an Eclipse plugin which is used to create a feature and a p2 repository.
+The parent pom.xml covers the basic configuration required to upload the built artifacts to repo.eclipse.org as well as sign the code using Eclipse infrastructure.

 Building CBI Examples
 =====================